Learning What Matters: Prioritized Concept Learning via Relative Error-driven Sample Selection: Experiments and Results

-\textbf{Architectures and Dataset Generalization.} In Table~\ref{tab:generalization}, we test generalization of PROGRESS across different VLM architecture and IT dataset with accuracy as signal.
-For \textbf{architecture generalization}, we use newer Qwen2-VL-7B and train it on the LLaVA-665K dataset using the same 20\% data budget and identical hyperparameters.
-We compare \ours with two of the strongest (highest performing) established baselines—Random Sampling and COINCIDE—across multiple multimodal benchmarks. \ours achieves the highest overall relative performance of 100\% and ranks first or second on 9 out of 11 benchmarks (Tab.~\ref{tab:generalization}, \textbf{top}).
-For \textbf{dataset generalization}, we report LLaVA-v1.5-7B on Vision-Flan dataset under a stricter 16.7\% annotation budget to assess generalization in low-resource settings. \ours achieves the highest overall relative performance of 99.0\%, outperforming COINCIDE (95.8\%) and Random (95.0\%) and ranks first or second on 8 out of 11 benchmarks (Tab.~\ref{tab:generalization}, \textbf{bottom}).
+\textbf{VLM Architectures and Dataset Generalization.} In Table~\ref{tab:generalization}, we test generalization of PROGRESS across different VLM architecture and IT dataset with accuracy as signal.
+For \textbf{architecture generalization}, we use newer \textbf{Qwen2-VL-7B} and train it on the LLaVA-665K dataset using the same 20\% data budget and identical hyperparameters.
+We compare \ours with two of the strongest (highest performing) established baselines—Random Sampling and COINCIDE—across multiple multimodal benchmarks. \ours achieves the highest overall relative performance of 100\% and ranks first or second on 9 out of 11 benchmarks (Tab.~\ref{tab:generalization}, \textbf{top}). {We also report results on \textbf{Qwen2.5-VL-32B-Instruct} (See {Appendix~\ref{app:qwen_32b}}), demonstrating the strong generalization to even larger-scale VLMs.} For \textbf{dataset generalization}, we report LLaVA-v1.5-7B on Vision-Flan dataset under a stricter 16.7\% annotation budget (\textbf{\textit{standard protocol}}) to assess generalization in low-resource settings. \ours achieves the highest overall relative performance of 99.0\%, outperforming COINCIDE (95.8\%) and Random (95.0\%) and ranks first or second on 8 out of 11 benchmarks (Tab.~\ref{tab:generalization}, \textbf{bottom}).

-The scalability and generalization are achieved without requiring any model-specific tuning.
 These results underscore the calability and generalization of \ours, making it a practical solution for efficient training across diverse architecture and datasets.